 Find out more about the research of current Fellows in the STFC remit:

-An analysis of Fellows who have completed their fellowship since 2009, disclosed all Fellows were employed and 92% held permanent jobs.
+An analysis of Fellows who have completed their fellowship since 2014, disclosed all Fellows apart from one were employed and 94% held permanent jobs.
 Further details showing the key benefits of a fellowship can be found in analysis of questionnaires.

 Please find below the number of years postdoctoral experience of previous ERF applicants and those awarded.
 This is a guide to potential applicants on the stage of career that may be competitive for a fellowship.